ianmolcode/ConnectAutomatically-/README.md

 1- Download a zip-file and extract it.
 2- Enable developer mode in google chrome extension setting.
-3- Click on Load File and add project file.
+3- Click on load unpacked and add project file.
 4- Once loaded, click on extension to see magic!